erickhun/blog/content/posts/investing-from-taiwan.md

 The downside of both is that you won't get much interest on them.
 Revolut doesn't have any interest, and Taiwan Fubon Bank rate are quite low (0.05%/week).
 Those aren't really profitable, but the goal is to have access to cash at time you won't expect, and it will help you and won't hurt your investment.
 Some western countries might also give you some better interest rates accounts, but check below if that suits you.

 ## Which financial security to buy?
  I'll only focus here on a long term vision investment for the next 15 to 20 years.
-So if you're looking for short term returns, you're not in the correct place.
+If you're looking for short term returns, this isn't post won't be for you.

 When buying a [security](https://en.wikipedia.org/wiki/Security_(finance)) for the long term, you'll need to consider: